 4. Gutters and cisterns to collect water coming off the panels for use in our garden, diverting some water from the storm sewer (paid for by a grant from the NEO Sewer District)

-The solar panels provide 80% of the congregation’s electrical needs.
-Excess electricity is put back in the grid, we are required to buy 20% of our electricity from the Illuminating company under current regulations.
-The 380 panels have a generating capacity of more than 91,000 watts – enough to supply the yearly power needs of about 10 homes, eliminating 77 tons of CO2 per year.
+The solar panels have generated 120% of the congregation’s electrical needs since its installation in 2012.
+Excess electricity is put back into the grid.
+Due to the timing of our requirements for electricity vs. when the panels generate power, we still purchase electricity from CEI.
+The 380 panels generated 94,000 kilowatt hours of electricity in 2020– enough to supply the yearly power needs of about 10 homes, eliminating 77 tons of CO2 per year.

 In recent years Electric vehicles are becoming more available and more popular.
 We often see vehicles taking advantage of our EV Charging Station.
 We do accept donations for the electricity used to charge your car. donate

-In the future we will continue to explore more ways that we can reduce our carbon footprint such as adding more panels, and green building remodel.
+In the future we will continue to explore more ways that we as a congregation can reduce our carbon footprint.

 Remembering that: We do not inherit the earth from our ancestors; we borrow it from our children….. and we share it with all living things.